Medical expert of the article

 Postpartum vaginal pain

-Hormone imbalance and vaginal pain
+Hormonal imbalance and vaginal pain

 Vulvodynia and vaginal pain

-Women with vulvodynia have chronic vulvar pain.
-Until recently, doctors did not recognize vulvodinia as a disease with real vaginal pain.
+Women with vulvodynia have chronic pain in the vulva.
+Until recently, doctors did not recognize vulvodynia as a disease with real pain in the vagina.

-Even today, many women do not have a definite diagnosis for pain in the vagina.
-They can remain in isolation, provided that doctors continue research.
+Even today, many women with vaginal pain do not have a definite diagnosis.
+They may remain in isolation, provided that doctors continue to investigate.

-Types of vulvodynia
+Types of Vulvodynia

-There are two major subtypes of vulvodynia.
+There are two main subtypes of vulvodynia.

-Possible causes of vulvodynia
+Possible Causes of Vulvodynia

 - Increased sensitivity of the vagina to yeast infections